 - Focus – A 4-day immersive program designed to attract and recruit the nation’s best and brightest diverse students to pursue graduate studies and careers in academia.

-- Peer I Scope - aims to assist Achieve Atlanta scholars (all years), dual-degree, and 2nd -3rd year transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.
+- Peer I Scope - aims to empower Achieve Atlanta scholars (all years), APS students, and transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.

 - Transitions – Enables graduate students and dual‐degree/transfer students to network with peers, faculty, and staff during their first week of orientation to Georgia Tech; as well as obtain important information about diversity resources available.

 - Women of Color Initiative (WOCI) – aims to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies for advocacy, accountability, cultural awareness, leadership development, collaboration, recognition, and cultivated student-driven productivity spaces.
 WOCI also has a WOC City-wide Collaborative in Higher Education component which is a partnership with Emory, Georgia Tech, Spelman, and STEM Atlanta Women.